 How to aerate your lawn

 The best type of aeration tool you need is a hollow tine aerator rather than a solid tine aerator.
-There are very specific reason for this which I have already covered in this article.

-To summarize the main reason for using hollow tine over solid tine is that solid tine pushes down the soil actually compacting it more at the puncture point whereas a hollow tine actually removes a core of the soil.
+To summarize: the main reason for using hollow tine over solid tine is that solid tine pushes down the soil down, actually compacting it more at the puncture point.
+The compacted soil then acts in the same way as thatch – albeit in a much smaller area.

 This core can be left on the lawn as it will be broken down by the microorganisms that exist in the soil adding its nutrients back into the lawn.